EntimemaInsight/Credit-Card-Risk-Classification-using-Decision-Trees/README.md

 4. **Model Evaluation**: We evaluate the model's performance using cross-validation to measure its accuracy.
 We also create a visual representation of the decision tree and a confusion matrix.

 5. **Making Predictions**: We demonstrate how to use the trained model to make predictions on new data, including creating a new CSV file with the predictions.

+## Results
+The Decision Tree classifier achieved high accuracy in classifying credit card risk levels.
+It had a mean cross-validation accuracy of approximately 99.70%.
+The classification report showed excellent precision, recall, and F1-score for each risk class, indicating the model's effectiveness.

+## Production Dataset and Output File
+For the production phase, a separate dataset named "New_Data.csv" was used.
+This dataset contains new credit card data that needs risk classification.

+The results of the classifier, including the predicted risk classes, were saved to a new CSV file named "ProductionalData.csv" for further analysis and use.

+## Credits
+This project was implemented by Aleksandar Dimitrov and is licensed under the MIT License.
+If you have any questions or comments, please feel free to contact me at alexi.zein@gmail.com.